 In Portugal, culture and heritage have unique characteristics stemming from historical events and the outlook of a people who, as they learned from the rest of the world, adapted this new knowledge to their way of living and their land.

-As you travel through the country, you’ll realise what these features are that make up the Portuguese character.
-You’ll see them in cities, monuments and landscapes, which in their own way also tell a part of the history of the world.
+You’ll realise what these features are that make up the Portuguese character in cities, monuments and landscapes, which in their own way also tell a part of the history of the world.
 For this reason, they were listed as World Heritage.